davidjosearaujo/davidjosearaujo.github.io/content/posts/04-router-annoyances.md

 SessionID=q6jtjN8RYr6w3vLeFVWjxru0KTMbLH90T0wXoAgmtzphl45NYbIm8MsU9flb518ycQrs9xy08Jn7LUmHVeoLPMHofjoawFldnNLVeje80fjXVB2qKnh38QOdBwDQ80lZ
 ```

-Okay, this is really cool (*except for the fact that it uses XML, which is the bane of my existence*) and before exploring the next request, I think I'll need to see where in the client-side code this request is formed, because I need to understand how all of these values originate.
+Okay, this is really cool (*except for the fact that it uses XML, which is the bane of my existence*) and before exploring the next request, **I think I'll need to see where in the client-side code this request is formed, because I need to understand how all of these values originate**.

 ## Examining *main.js* and *libjquery.js*

-This file is quite large, at more than 10k lines.
+The *main.js* file is quite large, at more than 10k lines.
 I was expecting that, as this is such a simple device, the implementation must be very rudimentary, avoiding as much as possible using external libraries which can bring overhead.
-Because of that, this file contains almost all that is necessary to run the entire page.
+Because of that, these files contains almost all that is necessary to run the entire page.

 Also, because of this, we can overlook various functions as they are just standard implementations of tools for hashing, encoding, handling objects in the page, and other common utilities. **I have to give some props to whomever wrote this, as the variables and function names are very descriptive, and that makes finding things very easy.**